 Kreta Ayer Road, a one-way road in the heart of Chinatown, connects Neil Road to New Bridge Road.
-The road is historically important as it was the name given to Chinatown in the early 1800s1 and was known as tua poh, the “greater town district”, of 19th-century Chinatown.2
+The road is historically important as it was the name given to Chinatown in the early 1800s1 and was known as tua poh (greater town district) in 19th-century Chinatown.2

-From 1826 onwards, land parcels were issued and many roads were developed around Kreta Ayer Road, such as Hokien Street, China Street, Sago Street, and Pagoda Street.
-The Kreta Ayer district of Chinatown, where all these streets were, developed at a faster pace and was more prosperous.
-As a result, the Chinese divided Chinatown into two sections: the tua poh or “greater town district” and the sio poh or “smaller town”.
-Kreta Ayer Road and its surrounding streets with their restaurants, brothels and theatres, belonged to and shaped the more prosperous tua poh.5 The first Chinese settlers on Kreta Ayer Road were the Cantonese from Hongkong and China's province of Guangdong.
+From 1826 onwards, land parcels were issued and many roads were developed around Kreta Ayer Road, such as Hokien Street, China Street, Sago Street and Pagoda Street.
+The Kreta Ayer district of Chinatown, where all these streets were located, developed at a faster pace and was more prosperous.
+As a result, the Chinese divided Chinatown into two sections: tua poh (greater town district) and sio poh (smaller town).
+Kreta Ayer Road and its surrounding streets with their restaurants, brothels and theatres, belonged to and shaped the more prosperous tua poh.6

-Chinese names: Gu chia chui (Hokkien), Ngow chay shui (Cantonese), both meaning “Bullock water cart road”, refer to the bullock water carts that once plied this street.9
+Chinese names: Gu chia chui (Hokkien), ngow chay shui (Cantonese), both meaning “bullock water cart road”, refer to the bullock water carts that once plied this street.13

 Naidu Ratnala Thulaja